ibm-cloud-docs/hpc-ibm-spectrumlsf/fixpack-support.md

 {:important: .important}
 {:table: .aria-labeledby="caption"}

-# Fix Pack support
+# Fix Pack 15
+{: #fixpack}

+A Fix Pack is a cumulative update package that includes repository files, security enhancements, vulnerability patches, updated resource connectors, and other improvements.
+These updates are designed to ensure the stability, security, and performance of IBM® Spectrum LSF deployments.

+## Overview
 {: #fixpack-overview}

-Fix Pack is the cumulative package that contains the repository files, security fixes, vulnerabilities fixes, resource connectors, and so on. {{site.data.keyword.spectrum_full}} supports both Fix Pack 14 (FP14) and Fix Pack 15 (FP15) packages.
+As of May 09, 2025, IBM officially released a new version of Fix Pack 15, which includes the latest critical fixes, enhancements, and compatibility updates tailored for evolving workload demands.
+IBM Spectrum LSF currently supports both Fix Pack 14 (FP14) and Fix Pack 15 (FP15).

-In this release, the LSF cluster deployments are done using Fix Pack 14 and Fix Pack 15.
+By default, the IBM Spectrum LSF solution now ships with Fix Pack 15 (FP15) to provide users with the most up-to-date features and support.
+However, in recognition of existing deployments and customer needs, the solution also continues to fully support Fix Pack 14 (FP14).
+This backward compatibility ensures customers can maintain stable cluster environments while planning or performing upgrades at their convenience.

+To maintain operational efficiency and security, IBM recommends keeping your cluster environment up-to-date with the latest supported Fix Pack unless specific version dependencies are in place for your workloads.

 The following table shows the different images used for FP14 and FP15: